runnerdave/hierarchy-coding-exercise/readme.md

 #### critique
 * Data structures are simple (Maps and Lists)
 * Recursion can cause a stack overflow with big hierarchies
-* Printing algortithm is relatively easy to understand.
+* Printing algorithm is relatively easy to understand.
 * Data structure population algorithm is not as simple.

 ### 2nd Approach